Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/brainstorm-wheel-types.typ

 #pro-con(
   name: "Tank Drive with Omnis",
   image: image("brainstorm-wheel-types/TankDriveOmnis.excalidraw.svg", height: 14em),
-  description: [Omni],
+  description: [This configuration has 2-4 omni wheels on each side of the drivetrain.
+The wheels can be either be powered directly, through gears, or through chains.],
   pros: [
     - *Basic Maneuverability* - Excels in basic maneuverability (forward, backward, and turns)
     - *Pivoting* - Wheels can pivot easily, putting less stress on the motors
     - *Availability* - Area 53 has multiple omnis of different sizes in storage ],
   cons: [
-    - *Low Traction* - Makes it easier to be pushed around by other teams, which could inhibit our ability to score and match load
+    - *Low Traction* - Makes it easier to be pushed around by other teams, which could inhibit our ability to score
     - *Strafing* - Omni wheels cannot strafe diagonally, and a tank drive with omnis cannot strafe side-to-side on command ],
 )